Setting up a video call

 // Peers in the call

-// NOTE: Peer.id is customUserData that we initiated with
+// NOTE: peer.id is customUserData that we initiated with

 peer.on('videoCreated', (video: HTMLVideoElement) => {